cdowdy/boltbetterthumbs/README.md

 ## Deleting Images From the Cache

-This extension also comes with a "nut" command to remove images.
+This extension also comes with a "nut" command to remove images and a backend Bolt Admin page found at [/bolt/extend/betterthumbs/files](/bolt/extend/betterthumbs/files).
+The backend page will allow you to view a small thumbnail of the image you are removing.
+You can remove an individual image or all from the cache.

-You can remove all the images from the cache or a specific image.
-As it is currently if you remove a specific image it also removes all of its derivatives.
+As it is currently stands, if you remove an image it will also remove all of its derivatives.

-To remove all the images open up a terminal/command prompt and enter:
+To remove all the images with the nut command open up a terminal/command prompt and enter:

 ```bash
 php app/nut betterthumbs:cacheClear all